pratik9333/Yoga-Class-App/README.md

-# Unite - Video Conferencing Web App
+# Yoga Class App

 ## About
 This App designed to better manage the users admission for the yoga classes which happen every month.

-App has some of the following requirements.
+App is desiged based on the following requirements.

 - People within the age limit of 18-65 can enroll for the monthly classes and they will be paying the fees on a month on month basis.
 I.e. an individual will have to pay the fees